n8n-io/n8n-docs/_snippets/integrations/builtin/core-nodes/code-node.md

 !!! note "Slower than JavaScript"
 	The Code node takes longer to process Python than JavaScript.
 This is due to the additional compilation steps.

-### File system and HTTP requests
+## File system and HTTP requests

-You can't access the file system or make HTTP requests using Python.
+You can't access the file system or make HTTP requests.
 Use the following nodes instead:

 * [Read Binary Files](/integrations/builtin/core-nodes/n8n-nodes-base.readbinaryfiles/)
 * [Write Binary File](/integrations/builtin/core-nodes/n8n-nodes-base.writebinaryfile/)